Deploy the CN-Series Firewall as a DaemonSet on OKE

 Complete the following procedure to deploy the CN-Series firewall as a Daemonset on OKE platform:

 Oracle Linux 8.5 OS is the only qualified environment for deploying the CN-Series firewall on OKE.

 - Set up your Kubernetes cluster.To create a cluster in OKE, do the following:

 If your cluster is on OKE, make sure to enable the Kubernetes Network Policy API to allow the cluster administrator to specify which pods are allowed to communicate with each other.
 This API is required for the CN-NGFW and CN-MGMT Pods to communicate.Verify that the cluster has adequate resources.
-Make sure that cluster has the CN-Series Prerequisites resources to support the firewall.kubectl get nodeskubectl describe node <node-name>View the information under the Capacity heading in the command output to see the CPU and memory available on the specified node.The CPU, memory and disk storage allocation will depend on your needs.
-See CN-Series Performance and Scaling.Ensure you have the following information:
+Make sure that cluster has the CN-Series prerequisite resources to support the firewall.kubectl get nodeskubectl describe node <node-name>View the information under the Capacity heading in the command output to see the CPU and memory available on the specified node.The CPU, memory and disk storage allocation will depend on your needs.
+See CN-Series performance and scalability.Ensure you have the following information:

 - Log in to Oracle Cloud Infrastructure.

 - Click the navigation menu, go toUnder Solutions and Platform, and then, clickDeveloper Services.

 - ClickKubernetes Clusters.

 - In the Create Cluster dialog box, clickCustom Createand then, clickLaunch Workflow.